-Suno Beginner Guide - From Zero to First Song
+Suno Beginner Guide: From Zero to Your First Song in 15 Minutes

-Make your first Suno song in 15 minutes - style, lyrics, structure.
+Make your first Suno song in 15 minutes - Simple vs Custom Mode, style and lyrics prompts, structure tags, and 2026 pricing/credits.

 What this covers

-Suno can produce a full song - vocals, instrumentation, structure - from a prompt in under two minutes.
-This guide is the actual 15-minute path from signup to a song you’d send a friend: which mode to start with, how to phrase style and lyrics so Suno listens, how to use structure tags like [Verse] and [Chorus], and when to switch from Simple Mode to Custom Mode.
+This is the practical 15-minute path from signup to a finished track: which mode to start with, how to phrase style and lyrics so Suno follows you, how structure tags shape arrangement, and when to switch from Simple Mode to Custom Mode.
+No music theory required.

 Key tools and concepts: